-- Police officers and Dispatchers shall have a one-year probationary period. - For lateral police officers, the probation period begins from the first day of actual employment. - For recruit positions, the probation period begins one week prior to the start of the police academy.
+- Police officers and Dispatchers shall have a one year probationary period.
+The probation period begins from the first day of actual employment. - Civilian employees who join the department from outside the university system shall have a probation period for six months beginning from the first day of actual employment.